raffaeleflorio/luks-2fa-dracut/README.md

 ## How it works ?

 A target LUKS volume will be opened when the user provides a password for another LUKS volume on which there is a key for the first volume.
-So the user provides "something that posssses" (e.g. an SD card) and "something that knows" (i.e. the password to unlock the SD card volume).
+So the user provides "something that has" (e.g. an SD card) and "something that knows" (i.e. the password to unlock the SD card volume).
 <br/>
 The relation between the target volume and the keyfile volume is specified with a kernel cmdline parameter:
 ```